forgi86/pyMPC/README.md

 ## Usage

-This is a snippet code illustrating how to use the MPCController:
+This is a snippet code illustrating how to use the MPCController class contained in the pyMPC project:

 ```
 from pyMPC.mpc import MPCController